Bealby/grandpas-pocket-watch-shop/README.md

     AWS_S3_REGION_NAME = '<REGION NAME>'
 ```

-- Ensure AWS keys are added in 'Config Vars' in Heroku, as below:
+- Then add the AWS keys to 'Config Vars' in Heroku, as below:

 | KEY            | VALUE         |
 |----------------|---------------|